huanggze/MscProject/acmeair/README.md

 ## APIs

-The following lists some API calls examples, with 192.168.99.102 being the API gateway's address and `http` for HTTPie utility.
+The following lists some API calls examples, with 192.168.99.102 being the API gateway's address (more specifically, it's the address of Ingress) and `http` for HTTPie utility.
 It can be a reference since the upstream project doesn't detail these information.

 ### Get Prometheus Metrics